-To order a color or gray-scale upgrade kit, after an initial monochrome system installation, contact your sales representative.
-Contact your service representative to install the 4-plane graphics coprocessor.
+To order a color or gray-scale upgrade kit after the initial system installation, contact your sales representative.
+Contact your service representative to install the 4- or 8-plane graphics coprocessor.
 You can install the monitor yourself (see the VAXstation 2000 Hardware Installation Guide).